This post is also available in: हिन्दी (Hindi)

 • Stress tests: is done to check how the heart works under stress.
 The stress can be given by asking the person to walk or run on treadmill or do cycling.
 If a person is unable to do physical activity the stress can be given by medicines.
 During or after giving stress, few tests like ECG or echocardiography can be done to check the hearts ability to work under stress.
 This may unmask the problems of the heart which might not be obvious under rest.

-Sometimes MRI may also be done under stress using medicines.
+Sometimes MRI may also be done under stress using medicines for Coronary heart disease Diagnosis.

 • CT angiography and calcium scoring: both the tests uses X-rays released from the CT machine to develop images of coronary arteries.
 CT calcium scoring detects and measures the amount of calcium in the coronary arteries which in turn indicates coronary artery disease.